Share this

 Events: Any event you track from each customer

-If your company is a marketplace or has different business identities, you can change these master data models to follow what makes sense for you.
-For example, for a double-sided marketplace, you might have tables for both sellers and buyers as different entities.
-For a B2B business, you might have separate accounts and contacts entities.
+If your company is a marketplace or has different business identities, you can change these master data models to follow what makes sense.
+For example, you might have tables for both sellers and buyers as different entities for a double-sided marketplace.
+For a B2B business, you might have separate accounts and contact entities.

-There are several ways to ingest data and transform it into your data warehouse.
-I would in most cases advise analytics teams to adopt an open-source-based solution.
-Over the past few years, open-source tools for creating the modern customer data stack / CDP have been making managing and maintaining your data easier whilst reducing costs significantly.
+There are several ways to ingest and transform data into your data warehouse.
+I would advise analytics teams to adopt an open-source solution in most cases.
+Over the past few years, open-source tools for creating the modern customer data stack / CDP have made managing and maintaining data easier while significantly reducing costs.

 Most used in open source are Airflow and Beam.
 Airflow shines in data orchestration and pipeline dependency management, while Beam is a unified tool for building big data pipelines.

-When it comes to workflow orchestration, Airflow has been widely used in the space for running data pipelines or machine learning models.
-At Crystalloids, we deploy both Airflow and Beam with Cloud Composer and Cloud Dataflow.
+Airflow is widely used for workflow orchestration to run data pipelines or machine learning models.
+At Crystalloids, we deploy Airflow and Beam with Cloud Composer and Cloud Dataflow.

-It can also be deployed as a managed service on AWS.
-Other alternatives to Airflow include Preft, Dagster, Kubeflow, and some more.
+Both Airflow and Beam can be deployed with managed services like Google Cloud Composer and Cloud Dataflow or on AWS.
+Other alternatives to Airflow include Prefect, Dagster, and Kubeflow.

 Conclusion

 Creating a customer data model is one of the 5 foundations for creating a modern data stack.
-If you would need assistance in creating the elements of modeling as described in this blog, feel free to contact me by scheduling a meeting with this scheduler.
+If you need assistance creating modelling elements as described in this blog, get in touch.

 Share this